-It would encourage that from a human perspective.
-They wouldn’t want to let their slave go.
+It might encourage that from a human perspective.
+Owners wouldn’t want to let their slave go.
 It would keep married men from being sold, a positive.
 The masters would need to encourage a love match and a strong family bond among the slave family.
 He would also have to treat him well enough that he would stay.
 Nothing wrong with that.